rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 I'll leave those to you to implement!
 ### Autocompletions
 Finally, it would be nice to have some autocompletions for our script.
+Completion files are stored in a file with the same name as the function file, except in the `~/.config/fish/completions` directory.

 We want basic descriptions for the commands when we hit `TAB`, and we also want autocompletion for the session name when we call `v open`.
 Fish completion files are also just regular lists of functions, except they are loaded when autocompletion for a certain function is requested.
 You can read the fish [docs about completions](https://fishshell.com/docs/current/completions.html) if you would like.